Consensys/linea-ens/packages/poh-signer-api/README.md

 # Linea ENS POH

-API responsible for signing a message aknowledging an address has passed the POH process.
+A NestJS API responsible for returning a signature aknowledging an address has passed the POH process.
+Uses the [POH api](https://linea-xp-poh-api.linea.build) to check if an address has a POH.

 ## Installation